gregk27/ELEC278-Project/readme.md

 # Stronghold Sim
 Stronghold Sim is an application designed as my final project for ELEC278 2020F at Queen's University.

-It simulates a single robot playing the 2016 FIRST Robotics Compeition game, Stronghold.
-After the simulation is complete, users can navigate the list of events that occured during the simulation, alongisde a graphical representation of the field.
+It simulates a single robot playing the 2016 FIRST Robotics Competition game, Stronghold.
+After the simulation is complete, users can navigate the list of events that occurred during the simulation, alongside a graphical representation of the field.

-Due to it's dependancy on SDL2 and Windows.h, it can only be run on Windows.
+Due to it's dependency on SDL2 and Windows.h, it can only be run on Windows.

 Graphics are run with the SDL2 library, which is used under the [zlib license](https://www.zlib.net/zlib_license.html).
 A copy of the [license from the website](https://www.libsdl.org/license.php) can be found in the SDL2 folder.
-SDL2 source code can be found in ther [Mercurial repository](https://wiki.libsdl.org/SourceCode).
+SDL2 source code can be found in their [Mercurial repository](https://wiki.libsdl.org/SourceCode).

 When run, a file named `out.graphml` is generated showing the current graph with edge directions and node indices.
 This is designed to be viewed using the online viewer at https://www.yworks.com/yed-live/.
 # Building
-The source code includes the rquired SDL2 headers, libraries, and required dll file to build and run the application on Windows.
+The source code includes the required SDL2 headers, libraries, and required dll file to build and run the application on Windows.

 ## batch script
 Included is `_run.bat`, which will automatically compile if the exe is missing and run the project.
 Additionally, it will set console size to the ideal for use with the application.
 This is the recommended way of running.